Campbell Mellis Douglas: Details

 attended by the gravest results.
 It is reported that seventeen officers and men were thus saved from what must otherwise have been a fearful risk, if not certainty of death.

 Later life

 He later achieved the rank of lieutenant colonel, and served on the Northwest Frontier in India.
 He retired from the army in 1882 and settled in Lakefield, Ontario.
 He married the widow of Valentine Munbee McMaster VC.

 He was recruited for service as a medical officer during the North-West Rebellion in 1885, where he further distinguished himself, arriving in time to treat the wounded from the 3 May Battle of Fish Creek and caring for the soldiers wounded during the Battle of Batoche, on 14 May.

 Campbell Mellis Douglas retired to England in 1894, and died at Hollington, Somerset, on 30 December 1909.

-The medal
+Medal

-His Victoria Cross is displayed at the Canadian War Museum (Ottawa, Ontario, Canada).
+His Victoria Cross is held in the collection of the Canadian War Museum (Ottawa, Ontario, Canada).